JHDeerin/JHDeerin.github.io/README.md

     npm run build
     ```

-2. Copy the built files from the `dist` folder to this branch.
+2. Copy the built files from the `dist`/`build` folder to this branch.
 3. Push and wait several minutes for the site to update.
 4. Update the `sitemap.xml` file using [this tool](https://www.xml-sitemaps.com/)
 5. Push the updated `sitemap.xml` to this branch